 Vacation rentals for a solo traveler in Tuscany

 As a solo traveler, you can make your trip to Italy around your interests and preferences.
-You can also save on trip costs if you don’t want to be at a hotel because you don’t need an entire apartment all to yourself.
+You can also save on trip costs if you don’t want to be at a hotel because you don’t need an entire apartment.

 It’s also conveniently located in the center of Florence.
 Room rates include a full breakfast.
-A four-night stay for one during high season is approximately $250 per night for a total of $1,000.
+A four-night stay for one during the high season is approximately $250 per night for $1,000.

-As with hotels and vacation rentals, you’ll want to start searching for flights well ahead of time to take advantage of any discounted airfare or sales.
+As with hotels and vacation rentals, you’ll want to start searching for flights well ahead to take advantage of any discounted airfare or sales.

-During your travels to Italy, you may find using local public transportation to be more convenient than renting a car in the major cities.
+During your travels to Italy, you may find using local public transportation more convenient than renting a car in the major cities.

 Rental car for a family